 What is the right amount of CBD?

 To avoid side effects with any medication, it's important to take the smallest effective dose.
 So far, scientific research has not pinpointed any clear limits to how much CBD is too much.
 Dosages in studies cover a very broad range, from as little as 1 milligram to as much as 1,500 milligrams per day.
 Currently, no dosage has been identified as hazardous, but it is possible to abuse cannabis and you should seek medical intervention if CBD is interfering with how you function in daily life.

 The key to dosing is figuring out how it affects your unique body.
 Every person is different, and since researchers have not identified any precise doses, the best thing to do is start slowly and pay attention to how your body reacts.

 Fortunately, you can experiment with CBD confidently knowing you are unlikely to overdose or get sick from taking too much.
-Instead, you can focus on figuring out how much CBD will give you the type of experience and health benefits you seek.
+Instead, you can focus on figuring out the lowest dose of CBD that will give you the type of experience and health benefits you seek.

-First-time users should start with a minimal dose of CBD (as small as one drop of oil or 5 milligrams per day) and gradually increase the dosage over time, while paying attention to the effects of different amounts.
+First-time consumers should start with a minimal dose (as small as one drop of oil or 5 milligrams per day) and gradually increase the dosage over time while paying attention to the effects of different amounts.
 This process should be continued until the most effective dosage for your specific condition or ailment is achieved.

 If you reach a point where you don't feel significantly better by adding to your dosage, or you feel worse, then scale back the CBD and discuss your dosing options with your physician.